 Although the internship is a separate course, the Education Leadership Program has integrated "embedded experiences" into course work.
 This means that some of the work in this class is related to your internship.
 You may write about embedded experiences (such as the Clinical Supervision project and PD project) in your internship journal and reflections.
+Some of these may count towards the minimum 320 hours required for the internship.
 Please discuss with your professor and internship supervisor.